RoadmapStudios/commercebird/README.md

-# inventory-for-woocommerce
+# Wooventory for WooCommerce
-wooventory plugin for wordpress
+This plugin allows you to upload product images via https://app.wooventory.com to your store media library.